Theories of Reading: Phonics, Whole Language, and Beyond

 Dr. Patricia Alexander, a renowned scholar in the field of literacy development, emphasises this point: "Reading is more than the sum of its parts.
 It requires the recognition of words and the ability to make sense of those words in context, to connect them to our existing knowledge, and to build new understanding."

-In the journey of nurturing literate individuals, the theoretical underpinnings of reading serve as guiding maps.
+In the process of nurturing literate individuals, the theoretical underpinnings of reading serve as guiding maps.
 They help educators design effective strategies to creates children's cognitive processing and literacy skills, ensuring their academic success and lifelong learning propensity.

 Phonics teaches children to connect letters with their corresponding sounds, enabling them to decode unfamiliar words systematically.
 This approach builds strong foundational skills by teaching letter-sound relationships explicitly and sequentially, from simple to complex patterns.
 Research shows phonics instruction is particularly effective for beginning readers and those with reading difficulties.